peromaric/turtle_mover/README.md

-it starts two turtlesim robots using ROS2 turtlesim launch files. frontend, written in plain ole javascript connects to one using websockets and displays it's pose. it also connects to an API, FastAPI to be exact, for two reasons:
+it starts two turtlesim robots using ROS2 turtlesim launch files. frontend, written in plain ole javascript connects to one using websockets and displays its pose. it also connects to an API, FastAPI to be exact, for two reasons:
 - you can spawn yummy salads for tutles to eat
 - get the other turtle's pose